Grants and scholarships are considered gift aid—you do not have to repay them.

-Generally, you are automatically considered for merit scholarships from DU when you submit an application for admission.
+You are automatically considered for merit scholarships when you submit an application for admission.
 Your eligibility for need-based grants is determined by your financial aid application.

-Scholarship opportunities are available through various entities not affiliated with DU.
-These scholarships can come from a variety of sources, including community organizations and women's, ethnic or religious organizations.
-Check with organizations near you to see if scholarship funding is available, as some opportunities are not broadly advertised.
+Scholarship opportunities are available through various entities not affiliated with DU, and can come from a variety of sources, including community organizations and women's, ethnic or religious organizations.
+Some opportunities are not broadly advertised, so be sure to check with organizations near you to see if scholarship funding is available!

-Throughout the year, many organizations provide our office with information regarding their private scholarship and grant opportunities.
-To help you in your search, we have developed a scholarship search page.
-Be sure to follow up with the organization directly for details about deadlines and eligibility criteria.
+Throughout the year, we receive information about many private scholarship and grant opportunities and post them on our scholarship search page .
+Be sure to follow up with the organization for details about deadlines and eligibility criteria.

-If you received a private scholarship, please send it (or have your donor send it) directly to our office for processing:
+If you received a private scholarship, please report it and send it directly to:

 University of Denver